spencerseale/search-vdjdb/README.md

 ### Basic Usage

-* Run some example cases through the tool to demonstrate it's usage: `poetry run python3 search_vdjdb/runner.py --examples`.
+* Run some example cases through the tool to demonstrate it's usage: `poetry run python -m search_vdjdb.entry -q src/python/search_vdjdb/configs/query_examples.toml`.

 * The example queries are contained in `search_vdjdb.configs.query_examples.toml`, you can edit this file to include additional values to filter for as key, value pairs.